OHSUBD2K/BDK14-Ontologies-101/docs/EXERCISE_BasicRestrictions.md

 Instructions:

 1. Open er-sec-complex.owl from the basic-restiction folder
-2. Navigate to the class &quot;protein complex&quot; using the search box
+2. Navigate to the class 'protein complex' using the search box
-3. Add a class 'endoplasmic reticulum Sec complex' as a subclass of &quot;protein complex&quot;
+3. Add a class 'endoplasmic reticulum Sec complex' as a subclass of 'protein complex'
 4. Say that every 'endoplasmic reticulum Sec complex' is part of a 'rough endoplasmic reticulum membrane'

 ![](./media/Figure54.png)